 The selector switches are numbered from 1 to 7.
-The switch 1 is the address least significant bit, and the switch 7 is most significant one.
+Switch 1 is the address least significant bit, and switch 7 is most significant one.
 As an example, to assign address 23 to the device, simply convert decimal number 23 into a 7-bit binary number: